trxe/notes-blog/content/operating-system/6_Synchronization.md

 #### Monitor:

-is a collection of procedures manipulating a shared data structure, one lock must be held when accessing the shared data.
+A collection of procedures manipulating a shared data structure, one lock must be held when accessing the shared data.

 ## Synchronization patterns